Andrea-Agosta/todolist/README.md

 ```bash
 npm run
 ```
-The website is avaleible on [localhost 3000](http://localhost:3000)
+The website is available on [localhost 3000](http://localhost:3000)